Cal Soccer Academy & Camps

 Premier: Ages 14-18

-This summer, Cal Soccer will be offering two weeks of Junior Premier & Premier Academy.
+The Cal Men's Soccer program offers two weeks of Junior Premier & Premier Academy each summer.
 Our goal at these academies is the same as it has been for the past ten years and is designed for advanced level individual players and teams!
 We offer a rigorous training regimen designed to identify, evaluate, and prepare players seeking to compete at the elite level in a fun and enjoyable atmosphere.
 Technical development with the ball is a major focus of the camp to ensure all of our players leave at the end of the week as more refined and developed players.
 Specific Goalkeeper Training is offered to all interested players.

-Premier and Junior ID Academy: Check-In will take place between 12-1:30pm at the Foothill Residence Hall.
+Premier and Junior ID Academy: Check-In will take place between 12-1:30 pm (location TBA)

 Awards Presentation at Witter Field at 11:15am.
 Parents are invited!
 Check out is at 12:00pm from the dorms.